-BFA budgeted for General Fund total expenditures (exclusive of appropriated reserves) of \$9,290,509 for the period of July 1, 2020 to June 30, 2021.
-Actual total expenditures were \$8,831,128.
-In comparison with the prior year, expenses not related to the COVID-19 pandemic were decreased.
+BFA budgeted for General Fund total expenditures (exclusive of appropriated reserves) of \$9,597,615 for the period of July 1, 2021 to June 30, 2022.
+Actual total expenditures were \$9,300,993.
+In comparison with the prior year, expenses were slightly increased due to PERA rate increase, reinstatement of funding for field trips, installation of a new playground surface and increases in purchased service costs.